antimeat/amphitrite/README_JSONAUTOSEAS.md

 3. `src` (required)

     - Values: `autoseas`, `smush`, `partition`
-    - Description: Indicates the source of the sea state data.
+    - `autoseas`: Auto seas calculation based on the winds passed
+    - `smush`: A smush of the Auswave partitioned data and the autoseas generated winds.
+Highest energy at each timestep wins.
+    - `partition`: Auswave swell partitioned data

 4. `winds` (required)
     - Format: `dir[degrees]/spd[kts]/time_period[hrs]`
-    - Description: Specifies wind conditions in direction (degrees), speed (knots), and time period (hours).
+    - Description: Specifies winds to use for calculations depending on `src` parameter.
+Format is direction (degrees), speed (knots), and time period (hours).
+Time period is the time difference between the last wind and the current.

 ## Response Format